 On January 31, 2020, the UK formally left the EU.
-On January 1, 2021, the UK left the EU Single Market and Customs Union, as well as all EU policies and international agreements. resulting in two separate markets in the EU and the UK.
+On January 1, 2021, the UK left the EU Single Market and Customs Union, as well as all EU policies and international agreements, resulting in two separate markets in the EU and the UK.
 On December 24, 2020, the EU reached a trade agreement with the UK (the "Trade Agreement").
 The Trade Agreement offers UK and EU companies preferential access to each other's markets, ensuring imported goods will be free of tariffs and quotas; however, economic relations between the UK and EU will now be on more restricted terms than existed previously.
 The Trade Agreement does not incorporate the full scope of the services sector, and businesses such as banking and finance face uncertainty.
 In March 2021, the UK and EU had agreed on a framework for voluntary regulatory cooperation and dialogue on financial services issues between the two countries in a Memorandum of Understanding (the "MOU"), which is expected to be signed after formal steps are completed, although this has not yet occurred.
 In June 2022, following an inquiry, the European Affairs Committee issued a report which concluded that while the outlook for financial services after Brexit seems relatively positive, the impact of Brexit on financial services would be dependent on political decisions made by the UK and the EU.
-At this time, we cannot predict the impact that the Trade Agreement, the MOU or any future agreements on services, particularly financial services, will have on our clients.
+At this time, we cannot predict the impact that the Trade Agreement, the MOU or any future agreements on services, particularly financial services, will have on our business and our clients.
 It is possible that new terms may adversely affect our operations and financial results.
 We continue to evaluate our own risks and uncertainty related to Brexit, and partner with our clients to help them navigate the fluctuating international markets.
 This uncertainty may have an impact on our clients' expansion or spending plans, which may in turn negatively impact our revenue or growth.
-The EU Commission has adopted adequacy decisions which will allow personal data to continue to move freely between the EU and the UK until June
+The EU Commission has adopted adequacy decisions which will allow personal data to continue to move freely between the EU and the UK until June 27, 2025.
+While these adequacy decisions have created some certainty for our clients, we will continue to monitor developments which may impact their future validity and extension.